 11. Clay Coyote Gallery and Pottery

-It’s no longer surprising that Minnesota is the heARTland of creative people.
-Sorry, I borrowed that clever play on words from the Clay Coyote website because it describes who they are perfectly.
+It’s no longer surprising that Minnesota is the heartland of creative people.
+Sorry, I borrowed that clever play on words from the Clay Coyote website because it describes who they are perfect.

-Clay Coyote offers not only exceptionally fine, handmade pottery that is beautiful and practical, but they also foster emerging artists and keep an ancient art form of fire clay alive.
+Clay Coyote offers not only exceptionally fine, handmade pottery that is beautiful and practical, but they also fosters emerging artists and keeps an ancient art form of fire clay alive.